Our History is Our Future

-In the summer of 1989 MSEA’s Board of Directors and staff drafted MSEA’s mission statement which has been MSEA’s guiding light for the last 20 years.
+In the summer of 1989 MSEA’s Board of Directors and staff drafted MSEA’s mission statement which has been MSEA’s guiding light.

 In the early 1990s, MSEA began actively organizing new bargaining units.
 In 1995 the Delegate Assembly voted to leave SEIU and MSEA became an independent union once again.
 By the end of the 1990s, MSEA’s recently empowered members were experiencing their first serious strikes and contract campaigns.